jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

-These are intertwined of course, but it is important to keep in mind (1) is about learning how to think about an d solve certain sorts of puzzle.
+These are intertwined of course, but it is important to keep in mind (1) is about learning how to think about and solve certain sorts of puzzles and problems.
+It is a creative process in addition to becoming familiar with specific tools and tricks.
+It is an art, even if a highly technical one.

 Python is a fine choice as first language to learn for many of the reasons people say, in particular it doesn't get in the way of learning how to program as much as many alternative do.
 Indeed, Python allows the programmer to get on with things without forcing them the to make or specify certain distinctions that other programming languages do confront users with.
-This leaves people unaware of the distinctions and good practices that help avoid bugs.
+This makes it easier to get started with, but it comes with a price.

-Quite simply most people who only learn Python will not even be aware of some very important concepts of good software design.
+Part of that price is that users may be left entirely unaware of some very important concepts of good software design.

+Fortunately there are practices that you, a Python programmer, can follow that do allow you and and the users of your code to benefit from these concepts.
+These can help you avoid whole categories of subtle bugs that are often very difficult to debug.
+These practices will also help you reason more clearly about your own code.

 There are practices one can follow using those concepts that help avoid large categories of nasty bugs, but they typical Python-only path for learning to program